 It was fascinating, and it got me thinking about who we entrust with our true selves.
-Who we allow ourselves to BE SEEN in front of?
+Who do we allow ourselves to BE TRULY SEEN in front of?

 That’s when this important question came to me, which I promptly posed to my Instagram community:

-What's one thing you love about yourself that you MOST FEAR being rejected for?
+“What's the one thing you love about yourself that you MOST FEAR being rejected for?”

 It occurred to me that all the times I’ve felt the most understood, the most truly seen in my life were the times when I revealed something about myself that I feared being rejected for, only to be warmly embraced instead.

-And THAT is the filter I use when determining what projects to pursue.
+It’s actually the filter I use when determining what projects to pursue.
 I simply ask myself: Which of these ideas allows me to share the black sheep parts of me?